 Also: "The people arrested and processed through the 287(g) program are overwhelmingly nonviolent, and are pretextually arrested for traffic offenses so they can be questioned about their immigration status at the jail, have immigration proceedings initiated against them, and then deported."

-Frederick County in 2008 was the first to introduce this program to Maryland
+Frederick County in 2008 was the first to introduce this program to Maryland.
+Since then, over 1500 Frederick residents have been processed for deportation, the majority apprehended for non-violent offenses.

 CASA is a national organization with offices in Maryland that works to improve "the quality of life in working-class: Black, Latino/a/e, Afro-descendent, Indigenous, and Immigrant communities" (from the site)